 VDC is administered by the Administration for Community Living (ACL) and the VA at the federal level, and locally by Pennsylvania Area Agencies on Aging and Centers for Independent Living in partnership with VA medical centers.

 VDC is the only PA pathway where a spouse can be paid as a caregiver under federal funds.
-The veteran receives a monthly self-directed budget, typically $1,400–$3,000/month depending on assessed need, and uses it to hire their own caregivers, including a spouse, adult children, friends, or in-laws.
+The veteran receives a monthly self-directed budget, set by the VA based on assessed need, and uses it to hire their own caregivers, including a spouse, adult children, friends, or in-laws.

 Eligibility